 on Monday, 26 October 2015.

-When it comes to marketing your brand events are an element which you simply cannot ignore.
+When it comes to marketing your brand events are an element that you simply cannot ignore.
 A well-executed event strategy can transform your exposure and increase your leads and provide a boost to sales if conducted correctly.
 Whilst events are nothing new when it comes to marketing, the new technological trends emerging are redefining event strategies and transforming the industry.

 Whether you choose to invest in a solid event plan or not, these marketing trends will benefit your whole strategy, from creating interesting and relevant content to ensuring you connect with customers in the right way these tips will help to transform your publicity.